 By Margaret Doyle

-This post is in two parts: Part 1, published here, sets out what we know from research about young people’s involvement in special educational needs and disabilities (SEND) dispute resolution; Part 2 will follow and explore what we know about involving young people with SEN in research and what research gaps exist.
+This post is in two parts: Part 1, published here, sets out what we know from research about young people’s involvement in special educational needs and disabilities (SEND) dispute resolution; Part 2 explores what we know about involving young people with SEN in research.
 The two-part post forms part of a knowledge-exchange project, A Place at the Table, which focuses on knowledge exchange and engagement between researchers, practitioners and users in SEND disputes in England.
 The aim is to gather information and views, share best practice and contribute to policy and practice debates on children’s rights, access to justice, dispute resolution and alternatives to tribunal adjudication.

 PART 1 – Young people’s involvement in SEND dispute resolution

 Little research has been done specifically on the extent to which children and young people participate meaningfully in resolving disputes about their special educational needs and disabilities (SEND), although substantially more research has been conducted on the experiences of parents acting on behalf of their children.
 Relevant research exists on children and young people’s participation in decision-making at a strategic level (ie not in individual disputes) and more broadly on the value and practicalities of different levels of participation.
 As Harris (2018) notes, it is in this area of resolution of individual disputes that ‘the principal barrier to children’s participation – arising from a general paternalistic perception that parents are best placed to represent their children’s interests and advance their cause – has been most at the fore‘.
 This project focuses specifically on individual participation of children and young people (aged 16-25) in SEND dispute resolution, and primarily on mediation, with lessons to be learned across the mechanisms that exist for complaint handling and accountability in local authority decision-making.